ShareTraitProject/ShareTrait/README.md

 To contribute data on metabolic rates, fecundity or development of ectotherms, please contact us; email: sharetrait2022@gmail.com

 We are actualy working in generating  spreadsheet-type templates (.csv; .xls) together with files describing the metadata.
 It will facilitate contributors with the data entry process.
 More news soon!!

+## Download data from ShareTrait
+More news soon!!